mhellnerdev/ribbitx-cli/README.md

 - **ribbitx repo-update** - This will allow you to update the public description of a local repository.
 - **ribbitx user-create** - This will allow for creating new users with zero permissions.
 You are able to set username, email, and password.
 - **ribbitx user-delete** - This will allow you to delete users.
+- **ribbitx user-list** - This will allow you to list all users with accounts on your instance.

 ## Design Decisions